 Nedor Publishing Version: This version of the Woman In Red was costumed but non-powered Superheroine.
 Relying far more on her Detective Skills which in Comics terms was rare.
 As she put together her clues rather than rely on Intuition.
 She also had a knack for surviving by carrying small tools for escaping and swing on things like Chandeliers and Ropes.
 Which saved her on MANY occasions.

-The Weak State version was a very poor combatant, physically weaker, dependent on her Gun, and often needed the help of others to make it through a case.
-She is all too often overpowered and taken down by even the average crook.
-She was consistently countered and knocked out often.
+The Weak State version was a very poor combatant, physically weaker, dependent on her gun, and often needed the help of others to make it through a case.
+She was all too often overpowered and taken down by even the average crook.
+She was consistently countered and knocked out.
 Her marksmanship was slightly worse than the Strong State version. in a few short pages, this version of the Woman in Red would be in peril of some sort, nearly every page.